Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 There’s even more in store to round up a wonderful first day, as we conclude with a visit to RHS Rosemoor Gardens.
 Found in a sheltered valley between the Exmoor and Dartmoor National Parks, the enchanting 65-acre garden offers year-round interest, blending a mix of formal and informal planting to stunning effect.
 After taking in the fabulous seasonal display, we return to our base in Barnstaple.

-Our next stop will demonstrate one of the local skills of the area as we heard to Dartington Crystal.
+of the area.
 The art of glassmaking takes years to perfect, so what better place to appreciate the talents by visiting the UK’s last remaining glass workshop.
 After hearing the story of glass making in the visitors centre, we’ll take the overhead walkways which allow us to see the skilled crafts people at work.

 Today our exploration of Devon takes us in a different direction, as we head south through Dartmoor National Park.
 Our destination is the fascinating Buckfast Abbey, home to a working community of Benedictine monks.
 Originally founded by King Canute before William the Conqueror arrived, like Hartland, it remained an abbey until Henry the VIII dissolved the monasteries.
 Centuries later, a group of exiled French monks brought the life and soul of Buckfast Abbey back to life.
 The special site truly has an incredible history, which we learn more about today, with plenty of time to wander the award-winning gardens.